marcelm/cutadapt/doc/guide.rst

 With ``--json=filename.cutadapt.json``, a report in JSON format is written to a separate file.

+We strongly recommend that you use the ``.cutadapt.json`` file name extension for this file for easier discoverability by log-parsing tools such as `MultiQC <https://multiqc.info>`_.

 * ``tag`` is always ``Cutadapt report``.
 * ``schema_version`` is 0 for now.
 If backwards incompatible changes to the schema are necessary, this will be incremented.